Skip to content

 Start Here

-PEAC is most useful where logs are not enough: payments, cross-boundary verification, audit, dispute review, and multi-agent workflows.
+PEAC is most useful when local logs are not enough: cross-boundary verification, audit trails, dispute review, multi-agent workflows, managed runtime exports, and commerce-related records.

 I run an API or HTTP service